How to Pace Yourself On Every Section of the SAT

 After you’ve read the passage actively, jot down a rough outline of your five-paragraph essay.
 This should take another five or six minutes.
 You’ve now planned your essay and can begin writing.
 Check your watch to make sure you know how much time you have left to do so.

 Ideally, you should have about 35 minutes remaining.
-This leaves six or seven minutes for you to write each paragraph and still leaves five to ten minutes for a final edit.
+This leaves six or seven minutes for you to write each paragraph and still have five to ten minutes for a final edit.

 Top Time Management Tips for the SAT Essay: